 The International Office will continue to post information on our website when available but if you require any further assistance please do not hesitate to contact us at firstname.lastname@example.org.

-Current students can visit the International Office, located on the 7th Floor of Summer row.
+Current students can visit the International Student Centre, located on the 2nd floor of the Link.